 The GAS CHAMBER of the Mauthausen concentration camp was put in operation in March 1942 and at least 3455 inmates were gassed to death by means of infamous Zyklon B. After the War, neither commandant Ziereis nor SS guards denied the existence of the gas chamber and its main purpose.
 One step before the entrance give a perspective of another premise where doomed prisoners had to take off their cloth before the execution.
 They were also inspected to find some jewels and in particular golden dental crowns.

-The former CREMATORIA now show two of three furnaces of the Mauthausen memorial.
+The former CREMATORIA now show two of three furnaces of the Mauthausen Memorial.
 Also a perspective of the gas chamber with memorable plates on its walls to honor the victims.

 CAMP PRISON / BUNKER (Lagergefängnis)

 The Camp prison of the Mauthausen, known in German as Lagergefangnis, was put in construction already in 1939 and in operation in 1940.
 The first floor of the building used to include 33 cells, which remained until today even with the bars.
-SS guards initiated a sort of punishment – a detention within poor lighted cells, without furniture and even the bed, using a bucket as a toilet, without food and water.
+SS guards initiated a sort of punishment – a detention within poorly lighted cells, without furniture and even the bed, using a bucket as a toilet, without food and water.
 Generally, inmates had to spend days in solitude, but sometimes they had been accommodated by pairs.
-Camp prison also was a place to detent those prisoners, who were commissioned to be killed within a gas chamber or be shot on the backyard.
+The camp prison also was a place to detent those prisoners, who were commissioned to be killed within a gas chamber or be shot on the backyard.
 SS guards and Gestapo established a system of tortures to humiliate political prisoners or any other group.
 The walls still contain scrawled signatures of the former “inhabitants”.

 KITCHEN BARRACK (Küchenbaracke)

 While the canteen for prisoners was located in the Barrack №1, the kitchen itself used to maintain in a wooden barrack next to Camp prison.
-Generally former cooks were selected to work here and to a poor ration for prisoners and square meals for the SS guards and administration.
-Regardless the fact that a usual working day lasted for eleven hours, prisoners of the Mauthausen camp used to receive a poor ration less than 1500 calories.
+Generally, former cooks were selected to work here and to a poor ration for prisoners and square meals for the SS guards and administration.
+Regardless of the fact that a usual working day lasted for eleven hours, prisoners of the Mauthausen camp used to receive a poor ration less than 1500 calories.
 Even this crucial nutrition was cut within the last months before the Mauthausen liberation.
 Common daily ration consisted of half a liter of dishwater or coffee as a breakfast, beet and potato pottage with a small piece of meat for dinner and 300-400 grams of bread, sometimes with a jam, for supper.
 Capos and other privilege inmates used to receive increased rations.
 Kitchen barrack was also a place to devastate food deliveries from the outside world.

 LAUNDRY BARRACK (Wäschereibaracke)

 The former Laundry wooden barrack located near the Wailing wall and the Main gate on the right hand.
 Laundry usually operated with a cloth of the SS and capos.
 The clothes of the Mauthausen prisoners were disinfected within the living barracks or sometimes here, in a separate premise.
-The barrack used to contain a shower room to allow prisoners have rare (every 4-6 weeks) hygiene procedures to avoid epidemics.
+The barrack used to contain a shower room to allow prisoners to have rare (every 4-6 weeks) hygiene procedures to avoid epidemics.
 The building now contains a chapel with national flags and memorial signs, made of stone.

 SS GARAGE COURTYARD (SS-Garagenhof)

 The former inner courtyard used to maintain transport of the Mauthausen guard and had a separate entrance.
 The site was generally used as a place to maintain roll-call among the SS guards, under the supervision of the commandant.
-In the 1939-1940 rarely permitted visitors, relatives of the now dead prisoners, had a chance to see the bodies within a poor lighted premise.
+In 1939-1940 rarely permitted visitors, relatives of the now dead prisoners had a chance to see the bodies within a poorly lighted premise.
 They had no access to the main camp of the Mauthausen.
 In 1941 the administration had maintained the mass disinfection roll-calls to eliminate a risk of typhus.